ASSOCIATE ARTISTS

 They create performance and workshops for festivals, community events, celebrations and other gatherings.

-Emma Byron www.otherstory.org
+Emma Byron | www.otherstory.org

-Emma is an artist and theatre maker working in puppetry and parade art: from large scale spectacle to smaller scale visual storytelling.
+Emma (she/they) is an artist and theatre maker working in puppetry and parade art: from large scale spectacle to smaller scale visual storytelling.
 She is an experienced leader of community projects and workshops.
 She has worked and trained with companies including Welfare State International, In the Heart of the Beast (Minneapolis), Bread and Puppet (Vermont); and trained at Curious School of Puppetry in 2016.

 She is a founding member of Otherstory.
 They conceive, produce and perform puppet theatre – often with a focus on radical histories – and run participatory workshops and projects.
 They have designed and made puppets and installations for theatre companies, campaigns, festivals and others.
 They are a not-for-profit collective of independent artists based atMivart Studios in Bristol.